adamwozhere/frontend-mentor-challenges/interactive-rating-component/README.md

 <strong class="alert" id="error-msg" role="alert" hidden>Select a rating from 1 to 5</strong>
 ```
 This seems like a sensible solution as it means the error message is styled to match the card rather than being a browser-styled popup as with other form inputs / elements.

+### Useful Resources

+- [Accessible validation of checkbox and radiobutton groups](https://blog.tenon.io/accessible-validation-of-checkbox-and-radiobutton-groups/) - I will attempt to follow these best practices more closely in future projects

 ## Author